Accidental Death Benefit Life Insurance: How It Works with Your Term Policy

 If you're comparing: compare options using the same benefit amount and definitions for

-For info only, not legal advice.
+Educational information only; all decisions should involve a licensed professional.
 Coverage triggers, exclusions, and benefits are defined by the contract and can vary by state; underwriting applies.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+This page offers general education and should not substitute for professional legal, medical, or tax advice.
+Terms and pricing are carrier-specific and subject to both underwriting review and state guidelines.

 Frequently Asked Questions